fab13n/lamtez/README.md

   else's contracts dreadful.
 Being able to name things rather than shuffling them on a stack greatly improves contract readability.

 * Limited support for closures: a function can use variables declared outside of it.
-This feature is however currently limited, as it is tedious to abstract away the types of the variables captured by closures (this might change if closures prove to be very useful in typical smart contracts).
+It is done by either compiling functions as a pair of a `LAMBDA` with a tuple capturing its environment from the stack, by beta-reducing the closures when possible, or by reimplementing `MAP` and `REDUCE` operations with `LOOP` when the function needs its environment.
+Some cases remain, though, where Lamtez is not able to compile a closure.

 * type inference: as most ML dialects, lamtez uses a variant of the W algorithm to guess types with very little user annotations.
 However,